 The course includes...

-- On the day of training, you receive your copies of the Manuel Intro to M&V, IPMVP Core Concepts and Statistics and Uncertainty which are included in the course fee.
+- If you register before end of day, Tuesday May 19, 2020 you will receive your copies of the Manuel Intro to M&V, IPMVP Core Concepts and Statistics and Uncertainty at your home or office before the course starts.

 Please inform us at firstname.lastname@example.org as soon as possible.

 CIET always has a free registration-postponement policy and is happy to apply it to all types of postponements, including in the current context of the COVID-19 outbreak.
 If we have another session of the same course on our calendar, we’ll gladly reschedule your registration to that date if desired.
 If not, we’ll keep your registration and inform you of our new fall 2020 training dates, which should be announced in May-June.
 Your registration and payment can then be applied, without additional fees, to any new training session.

 Should you still wish to cancel, we’ve temporarily suspended our cancellation policy and there are no fees for any cancellation effective immediately.